confluentinc/ksql-images/cp-ksqldb-server/README.md

-# CP-KSQLDB Unified Docker Image
+# CP-KSQLDB Server Docker Image

-This is a unified Docker image for KSQLDB that combines server, and CLI functionality into a single image.
+This is the Docker image for KSQLDB that combines server and CLI functionality into a single image.
 The image supports multiple modes of operation through a flexible entrypoint system.

 ## Overview